eotles/otles_notes/_pages/mission-values.md

 My mission is to advance health by harnessing the power of data.

 ### What is your vision?
-Bring engineering and medicine closer together; share ideas around computation, informatics, and design with the aim to help patients, physicians, and health systems.
+Bring engineering and medicine closer together; share ideas around computation, informatics, and design to help patients, physicians, and health systems.

 ### What are your values?
 - Respect: treat others as you would like to be treated